 - 60 g (2 oz) of powdered sugar

-Place your raisins and zante currants in a bowl.
-Add in the rum.
-Stir and let them soak overnight.
+Place your raisins and Zante currants in a bowl.
+Add the rum and stir.
+Let them soak overnight.

-Form the dough of the marzipan stollen into a roll about 37 cm (14.5 inch.) long.
-Using the edge of your hand, press to make a trench (lengthwise) in the center of the dough.
-Place the marzipan roll into the hollowed out space.
-With your hands, close the dough over the marzipan roll by patting the dough together on both sides. on Clap the dough with your hands coming from both sides over the marzipan roll to close.
+Form the dough of the Stollen into a roll about 37 cm (14.5 inch.) long.
+Using the edge of your hand, press down and make a trench (lengthwise) in the center of the dough.
+Place the marzipan roll into the hollowed out space in the dough.
+Using your hands, close the dough over the marzipan roll by patting the dough together on both sides.

 NOTE: Make sure that the trench you created for the marzipan roll is not too deep.

-Once sealed, place your stollen on a baking sheet covered with 2 to 3 layers of baking paper.
+Once sealed, place your Stollen on a baking sheet covered with 2 or 3 layers of baking paper.

-Take the marzipan stollen out of the oven and immediately brush it with the half of of your melted butter and then sift half of your powdered sugar over it.
+Take the Marzipan Stollen out of the oven and immediately brush it immediately with half of of your melted butter.
+Sift half of your powdered sugar over the Stollen.
 Let it cool down a little and repeat the procedure with the other half of the butter and powdered sugar.
-Wrap your stollen in aluminum foil and let it age.
-The stollen usually tastes best after about 4 weeks.
+Wrap your Stollen in aluminum foil and store to let it age.
+The Stollen usually tastes best after about 4 weeks.
 Enjoy!